richtastic/ff/src/3DR/wiki/app.md

 0 = 25I42TL0
 1 = IQX1JE9K
 2 = OFM81KML
 0 + 1 = Z84ENWKE
 0 + 2 = UEX4H682
 1 + 2 = NY9RPQHA

+- SIFT FLOW
+	- use gradients to compare score rather than flat NCC / SAD

+...

+- find / visualize invalid areas [areas A doesn't fit into B and areas B not mapped to by A]

+- try using F => focal length => basic Rab

+- use basic R to approximate AFFINE matrices between points between A & B => rotation & scale

+- try SEED process again ... can reuse a lot of the imageMapper?
+	- seeds = best corner / score points from prev step
+	- use 'REGIONS'
+		- at region seams: if disagreement, better sequence wins
+			- 'disagree' = scores / rotation / scale / location / ...
+			- 'better' = score

+- better affine mapping:
+	- mask out matching outside images
+	- better handle cells with split disparities

+- visualize out invalidated area
+	- from FORWARD A & INVERSE A & " " B
+	=> geometric invalid area:
+		source = each cell * radius size dest = everything outside convex-hull-ish of interrior points

+- enforce uniqueness by picking best match by score for same-mapped point OR invalid both
+- pick best matching score from A->B & B->A for points

+- hierarchy affine algorithm is still missing better matches [pikachu]
+	- perturbed by occlusions/jumps

+	=> force rotation to start at relative F rotation
+	=> force location to start at clamped F line
+		- or increase clamping percent based on # of iterations

+- go back a step and make sure ways to keep bad F-compliant points from making their way in to final 2-way match ...

+- without OCCLUDED value, not sure what points are kept because of good match or just best guess
+- cross reference with original images?
+=> HANDLE:
+	- non-textured points [corner / uniqueness / entropic]
+	-

+--- mark areas of poor match score (triangulated?) as not usable for matchings
+- nothing outside of convex hull (+ padding) should be used ...

+=> keep track / display out matching regions that are invalidated:
+	A) outside of limits
+	B) bad NCC / SAD score (add)
+=> avoid unmapped ROUNDED areas (max/min) to be kept around
+	- it there a way to get the matching scores for each pixel?
+		=> pick only very best

+- f & r errors are more lining up with the bad data than the good data ... local minimizing progress ...

+- probing to aquire better points doesn't seem used?

 - generate a disparity map for images ?
 - intermediary surface reference for normal / etc
 - move noisy points toward surface ()
+- depth outliers []

 x need to make patch sizes on order of NEIGHBORHOOD -- cell size is often too large